The Safest and Most Dangerous Places in Shoto, WI: Crime Maps and Statistics

 Is Shoto, WI Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US city.
-Shoto ranks in the 77th percentile for safety, meaning it is safer than 77% of cities but less safe than 23%.
-This analysis applies only to Shoto's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Shoto's combined rate is lower than the norm.
+Shoto sits in the 77th percentile, ahead of 77% of cities and behind 23%.
+The grade covers only Shoto's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Shoto is 16.12 per 1,000 residents in the typical year.
-Shoto Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in Shoto varies by neighborhood - ranging from 1 in 33 in the southeast neighborhoods to 1 in 126 in the northwest.
+The overall crime rate in Shoto is 16.12 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 33 in the southeast neighborhoods to 1 in 126 in the northwest.

 The Cost of Crime™ in Shoto, WI

-The total projected cost of crime in Shoto for 2025 is $265,096.
-This translates to approximately $327 per resident and $683 per household.
-On average, crime-related costs account for 0.8% of the median household income in Shoto.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Shoto for 2025 is $265,096, about $327 per resident and $683 per household.
+That equals 0.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 51.6%